Credit Card Decline Code 03: Invalid Merchant (solution)

 Technical Issues During Payment Processing

 Even the most well-oiled machines can experience hiccups, and payment processing is no exception.
-Technical issues like network outages, API errors, or system glitches can disrupt the flow of information between the merchant, payment processor, and issuing bank.
+Technical issues like network outages, API errors, or system glitches disrupt the flow of information between the merchant, payment processor, and issuing bank.
 When these issues occur, the payment processor may temporarily flag the merchant as “invalid,” resulting in decline code 03.

 OPEN A BACKUP MERCHANT ACCOUNT TODAY